Unconventional early-time relaxation in the Rydberg chain: Introduction

 Since its discovery in a Rydberg atom array~\cite{Bernien2017}, weak ergodicity breaking in quantum systems with constrained dynamics is under active investigation~\cite{Zhao2020, Bluvstein2021, Chen2022, Su2023, Gustafson2023}.
 This phenomenon has been associated with quantum many-body scars (QMBSs), special non-thermal mid-spectrum eigenstates.
+They have been shown to be present in varying number in a wide range of models, going from $O(1)$ to a number polynomial in the system size.

-One way to detect the presence of QMBSs is to quench a fine-tuned initial state with high overlap with QMBS eigenstates and look for oscillations of observables that persist for times much longer than the expected thermalization time of the system.
-Ascertaining the presence of QMBSs via observation of long-lived oscillations can be challenging due to the short coherence windows of existing quantum devices.
-Uncovering early-time signatures of QMBSs would therefore render weak ergodicity breaking and associated effects more amenable to noisy quantum simulation.
+So far, experimental observations of QMBS have been achieved only for models with multiple scars.
+In this case their presence can be detected by quenching a fine-tuned initial state having high overlap with the QMBS and look for oscillations that persist for long times, much longer than the expected thermalization time of the system.
+However, this is challenging in quantum simulators with short coherence windows.
+Moreover, certain scarred dynamics do not lead to coherent revivals, an obvious example being models with a single scar.
+Uncovering signatures of QMBSs accessible at much earlier times and for a broader range of models would therefore render weak ergodicity breaking and associated effects more amenable to noisy quantum simulation.

-In this Letter, we trace the presence of QMBSs in the survival probability (SP) of initial states leading to scarring.
-The SP~\footnote{Also called fidelity, nondecay probability, or return probability.} is defined as the overlap between an initial state $|\psi_0\rangle$ and the evolved state $|\psi_t\rangle$ at time $t$:
+In this paper, we trace the presence of QMBSs in the early-time decay of survival probability (SP) of initial states leading to scarring.
+The SP~\footnote{Also called revival fidelity, nondecay probability, or return probability.} is defined as the overlap between an initial state $|\psi_0\rangle$ and the evolved state $|\psi_t\rangle$ at time $t$:

 At short times, the SP displays a universal quadratic decay~\cite{Flambaum2001}: